 - Hike all 77 miles of the Foothills Trail.
 This may be in a single through-hike or multiple section hikes over a period of time.

 - Be a member of the Foothills Trail Conservancy at the time of award application.
 Join on-line here. (link to “Join Us” page)

 - Apply for the award, which includes submitting a report of your hike(s) and describing your experience, best moments, etc.

 There are two ways to apply for the Peregrine Award:

-Applications will be reviewed by the Foothills Trail Conference and, upon acceptance, applicants will receive a completion certificate and Peregrine Award patch.
+Applications will be reviewed by the Foothills Trail Conservancy and, upon acceptance, applicants will receive a completion certificate and Peregrine Award patch.